xomvio/prefligit/README.md

 <img width="250" alt="prefligit" src="https://github.com/user-attachments/assets/49080cb0-f528-4aa5-acb7-5a88eb9eff4a">

-[pre-commit](https://pre-commit.com/) is a framework to run hooks written in over a dozen languages, and it manages the toolchain and dependencies for running the hooks.
+[pre-commit](https://pre-commit.com/) is a framework to run hooks written in many languages, and it manages the language toolchain and dependencies for running the hooks.

-`prefligit` is a reimplementation of the  tool in Rust, designed to be a faster, dependency-free and drop-in alternative for pre-commit, while also providing some additional opinionated features.
+`prefligit` is a reimagined version of pre-commit, built in Rust.
+It is designed to be a faster, dependency-free and drop-in alternative for it, while also providing some additional long-requested features.

 > [!WARNING]
 > This project is still in early stage of development, only a few of the original pre-commit features are implemented.